• Skip to primary navigation

 Tips to Organize Personal long term paper files

-Utility bills do not need to keep unless you need them for home office expenses.
+Utility bills do not need to be kept unless you need them for home office expenses.

 You do not need to keep utility bills as long as they are paid, especially if you have online access to these accounts.
-Wait till you get the next bill before getting rid of them, though, just in case there are issues.
+Wait until you get the next bill before getting rid of them, though, just in case of issues.

 Get rid of pay stubs as long as you have the W-2s with your taxes.

-At the end of each year, you do not need all your pay stubs since the totals show in your W-2.
-So, keep the last paystub of the year, and when the W-2 comes in, make sure your numbers match.
+You do not need all your pay stubs at the end of each year since the totals show in your W-2.
+So, keep the last pay stub of the year, and when the W-2 comes in, make sure your numbers match.

 Keep your taxes in an accordion folder with all the other tax-related papers.